Campus Improvement Plan

 Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: Campus EOP will be updated and staff will be trained at the start of the school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year.

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility